dynamo58/twitch-bot/README.md

 3. tweak your config in `assets/config.json`
 4. create a blank `db.db` file in the root
 5. everything set up, you can do `cargo run` or something

+# Credits

+This bot is heavily inspired by other Twitch bots, takes some of their features and in some cases tries to build on top of them.
+Those are, most notably

+- [Supibot](https://github.com/Supinic/supibot): a Twitch bot made by [Supinic](https://www.twitch.tv/supinic)